Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 My Experience:

-Well, I have tried this method and it actually works but now, I usually go for a new copy of vinyl because after fixing the scratches using this method, the record becomes playable again but it is just payable.
+Well, I have tried this method and it actually works but now, I usually buy a new copy of vinyl because after fixing the scratches using this method, the record becomes playable again but it is just payable.
 The scratches are not 100% fixed which might cause damage to the stylus.

 Reason 3: Dust or Dirt